foorpyxof/fpxlibc/README.md

 ## x86_64 assembly

-**!!! the x86_64 assembly code is still experimental and has not been tested enough for release into the main branch !!!**

 Some parts of the library have been written in x86_64 assembly for optimization purposes.
 These files can be assembled by enabling x86_64 assembly when prompted through ```make``` or ```make compile```.